Table of Contents (+)

 Back up payment options

 Not all credit cards are accepted everywhere.
-For example, while the American Express Cobalt is one of the best credit cards in Canada and offers 5 points per dollar spent on dining, a number of restaurants do not accept AMEX.
+For instance, while the American Express Cobalt is one of the best credit cards in Canada for dining, a number of restaurants do not accept AMEX.
 In this scenario, having another credit card that is issued by either Visa or MasterCard means you can still use credit as a payment option.
-The same applies in the case of Costco, which only accepts MasterCard.
+The same applies in the case of Costco, which only accepts Mastercard.

 Additionally, having multiple credit cards can prove useful in cases when one of your cards is not accessible such as if it’s lost or frozen due to suspicious activity.